Decode data using a Reed-Solomon decoder

 to perform the Chien search.
 If the input is less than

-leave a guard interval of
+leave a guard interval of at least

-before starting the next frame.
+cycles before starting the next frame.

 The generator polynomial is not specified explicitly.